 FAQs for Faculty

-Online student feedback forms will allow the summaries delivered to you more easily and expeditiously.
-It will improve the ability for deans and department chairs to perform statistical analysis of the student feedback.
-It will also be beneficial to The College by providing a more secure delivery of the forms, minimizing administrative costs, and being more environmentally friendly.
+The Memorandum of Agreement # 98 (MOA-98), entered into by The College of New Jersey (the College) and the TCNJ Federation of Teachers, Local 2364 (the Union), was signed on April 14, 2014.
+The MOA-98 outlines the Responsibilities, Procedures, and Implementation and Review processes to move to an online Student Feedback on Teaching beginning Fall 2014.
+Online student feedback forms will allow the summaries to be delivered to you more easily and expeditiously.
+It will also be beneficial to the College by providing a more secure delivery of the forms, minimizing administrative costs, and being more environmentally friendly.

-- When will the online student feedback forms be available for students to fill out?
+When will the online student feedback forms be available for students to complete?

-- Which courses that I teach will participate in online student feedback pilot program?
+Which courses that I teach will participate in online student feedback process?

 - Best Practices